-A bad experience with a plastic surgeon highlights the lack of empathy for some patients who get surgery out of necessity versus those who choose elective breast augmentation.
+A bad experience with a plastic surgeon highlights the lack of empathy for some breast reconstruction patients versus those who choose elective breast augmentation.

 By Steven Martinez

 Keri Stephens is a 38-year-old mother of two and editor of Plastic Surgery Practice sister publication 24×7 Magazine.